weykon/weykon/README.md

 ---

-I'm still confused in all the staff.
+I'm still confused in all the stuff.

 I started Machine Learning study on https://github.com/weykon/data-science-N-machine-learning